About the NPI

 The SA EPA does not explain, analyse or interpret the data in the NPI database—this is left to the database user.

-The Commonwealth Department of Sustainability, Environment, Water, Population and Communities has provided contextual information to help users understand the data from NPI sources.
+The Commonwealth Department of the Environment has provided contextual information to help users understand the data from NPI sources.

 South Australian NPI Team

 Since the introduction of the NPI, the SA NPI Team has been gradually increasing the number of facilities reporting to the NPI.
-For the 2010-11 reporting period, the team submitted 463 industry reports to the NPI database.
+For the 2014-15 reporting period, the team received a total of 483 industry reports.

 The focus of the SA NPI Team is to ensure the quality and reliability of the reported data through desktop auditing, scheduled site visits, and onsite audits of facilities.